Magpie | Facts, Diet, Habitat & Pictures

 Appearance

 Magpies are known for their striking black and white plumage.
 They have a long tail with a distinctive wedge shape.
-Their heads are black with white markings, and they have black wings with white patches.
+Magpie heads are black with white markings, and they have black wings with white patches.

 Magpies have bright blue or green iridescent feathers on their wings and tail, which are particularly eye-catching in the sunlight.
 Their overall appearance is both elegant and bold, making them easily recognizable in their habitat.